lessy-community/lessy/docs/api/websocket.md

 Current implementation is accessible under `client/src/store/plugins/cable.js`.

-## Authentication
+## Authorization

-Websocket notifications are per user and must be authenticated.
+Websocket notifications are per user and must be authorized.
 Once user is logged in, just set a `Authorization` session cookie that will be sent at the websocket connection: